If You Give a Mouse a Cookie: Art

 The text was interpreted by illustrator Felicia Bond to show the increasing energy of the mouse, with the little boy being run ragged by the end of the story.
 The art was praised by School Library Journal for its "meticulous attention to detail", and was executed with vibrant colors of blended pencil in a complex process of layering magenta, cyan, yellow, and black on separate sheets, which were then assembled during printing.

 Bond describes rushing to get the sketches done before leaving town with her boyfriend, and that the energy of the mouse evolved from that excitement.
 She has mentioned on numerous occasions that the little boy in the book was her boyfriend, Stephen Roxburgh, as a child.

 Awards & recognition

-If You Give a Mouse a Cookie won a number of awards following its release, including the Alabama Camellia Children's Choice Book Award (1986-87), Georgia Children's Book Award (1988), Buckeye Children's Book Award (1989), Nevada Young Readers' Award (1989), California Young Reader Medal (1988), Colorado Children's Book Award (1988).
+If You Give a Mouse a Cookie won a number of awards following its release, including the Alabama Camellia Children's Choice Book Award (1986–87), Georgia Children's Book Award (1988), Buckeye Children's Book Award (1989), Nevada Young Readers' Award (1989), California Young Reader Medal (1988), Colorado Children's Book Award (1988).

-Additionally, it was a nominee for the Nebraska Golden Sower Award in 1987, the Washington Children's Choice Picture Book Award and Kentucky Bluegrass Award in 1988, and the Grand Canyon Reader Award in 1989.
+It was a nominee for the Nebraska Golden Sower Award in 1987, the Washington Children's Choice Picture Book Award and Kentucky Bluegrass Award in 1988, and the Grand Canyon Reader Award in 1989.

 In 2006, Numeroff won the Milner Award for her work on If You Give a Mouse a Cookie.
 The book was inducted into the Picture Book Hall of Fame in 2015.